Skip to main content

 A productive atmosphere

-Unlike the vast majority of universities in the United States, Vanderbilt’s College of Arts and Sciences and School of Medicine share a single campus, an arrangement that fostered an unusually productive atmosphere of collaboration across multiple disciplines in the biomedical sciences.
+Unlike the vast majority of universities in the United States, Vanderbilt’s College of Arts and Science and School of Medicine share a single campus, an arrangement that fostered an unusually productive atmosphere of collaboration across multiple disciplines in the biomedical sciences.
 Realizing the benefits of this arrangement, Vanderbilt leadership had established the Academic Venture Capital Fund (AVCF) to provide $100 million for investment in trans-institutional initiatives.
 The VICB was one initiative to benefit from this AFCF support as it rapidly promoted multi-disciplinary programs in chemical biology across the campus.

 Key to the early success of the VICB was the combination of AVCF funds with contributions from individual departments to support the recruitment of 20 new faculty members with expertise in fields related to chemical biology.
 These included synthetic and medicinal chemistry, natural products discovery, high-throughput screening, computational chemistry, nanotechnology, pharmacology, and metabolomics.
 The new recruits rapidly integrated into the Vanderbilt research community, joining with 55 incumbent faculty to create the VICB membership.